jsonmaur/namor.js/readme.md

 Generates a new name.

 - **options**
-  - **words** - The number of words to include in the generated name.
+  - **wordCount** - The number of words to include in the generated name.
 Must be a positive integer no higher than 4.

     > Type: `integer`
     > Default: `2`
     > Min: `1`
     > Max: `4`

-  - **numLen** - The length of the random trailing number.
+  - **numCount** - The length of the random trailing number.
 Must be a positive integer.
 It can also be set to `0` to exclude a trailing number.

     > Type: `integer`
     > Default: `4`